-The TSHR gene provides instructions for making a protein, known as a receptor, that attaches (binds) to a hormone called thyroid stimulating hormone (TSH).
+The TSHR gene provides instructions for making a protein, known as a receptor, that attaches (binds) to a hormone called thyroid-stimulating hormone (TSH).
 This receptor spans the membrane of certain cells (called follicular cells) in the thyroid gland, a butterfly-shaped tissue in the lower neck.
 A large part of the receptor sites on the outer surface of the cell (extracellular), and a small portion is retained inside the cell (intracellular).
-Thyroid stimulating hormone binds to the extracellular portion of the receptor like a key fitting into a lock, activating a series of reactions that control the development of the thyroid gland and its functions.
+The thyroid-stimulating hormone binds to the extracellular portion of the receptor-like a key fitting into a lock, activating a series of reactions that control the development of the thyroid gland and its functions.
 Among its functions, the thyroid gland produces iodine-containing hormones (thyroid hormones), which help regulate growth, brain development, and the rate of chemical reactions in the body (metabolism).

 The encoded protein is a receptor for thyrotropin and thyrostimulin, and its activity is mediated by adenylate cyclase.
 Defects in this gene are a cause of several types of hyperthyroidism.